digipres/publications/ipres/ipres-2024/papers/dungeons-documents.md

   the fact that the more metadata an object has, the more valuable it is."
 creators:
 - Ellen Fanning
-- ' Feargal Keenan'
+- Feargal Keenan
-- ' Lena Boese'
+- Lena Boese
 date: 2024-09-18 13:35:00+01:00
 document_url: null
 grand_parent: iPRES